axel-op/dart-package-analyzer/README.md

           relativePath: 'packages/mypackage/'
 ```

-* `githubToken` input is required to post a comment on GitHub.
+* `githubToken` input is required to post a comment on GitHub. **Note:** this secret is already provided by GitHub and you don't have to set it up yourself.
-* Use `maxScoreToComment` if you only want to have a comment if your score is lower than this.
+* Use `maxScoreToComment` if you only want to have a comment if your score is lower (or equals) than this.
 If you don't specify it, a comment will be posted for every commit that triggers the workflow.
 In this example, a comment won't be posted if the score is above 99.99, that is, if it equals 100.
 * If your package isn't at the root of the repository, use `relativePath` to indicate its location.